-Set up an independent national corporate governance program for private sector companies.
+Set up an independent national corporate governance program for private sector and state-owned enterprises.
 This program should be aligned with international best practices and incentivize those corporations that adopt and adhere thereto.

-Require corporate staff and civil servants to take part in regular awareness raising and training, prepared in coordination with civil society and international organizations.
+Require corporate staff and civil servants to take part in regular anti-corruption and governance awareness building and training, prepared in coordination with civil society and international organizations.

-Launch a program that educates adult citizens on methods to identify corruption, whistleblower responsibilities and protections, and channels for raising corruption concerns.
+Launch a program that educates citizens on methods to identify corruption, whistleblower responsibilities and protections, and channels for raising corruption concerns.
 Develop new channels through which citizens can alert judicial and administrative authorities to suspected incidents of corruption, and empower forums and mechanisms where anti-corruption organizations in civil society can advise citizens and take corruption-fighting actions in their support.

-In educational institutions, from schools to tertiary education providers, strengthen curricula and programs that range from awareness building on the negative social impacts of corruption in civil education curricula to dedicated programs to train students to become experts in compliance with anti-corruption and governance mechanisms.
+In educational institutions, from schools to tertiary education providers, strengthen curricula and programs that range from awareness building on the negative social impacts of corruption in civil education curricula to dedicated programs to train students in compliance with anti-corruption and governance mechanisms.